robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

    export REBOT_OPTIONS="--reportbackground green:yellow:red"
    rebot --name example output.xml

-.. note:: Support for ``ROBOT_OPTIONS`` and ``REBOT_OPTIONS`` environment
-          variables was added in Robot Framework 2.8.2.

-          Possibility to have spaces in values by surrounding them in quotes is new in Robot Framework 2.9.2.
+.. note:: Possibility to have spaces in values by surrounding them in quotes
+          is new in Robot Framework 2.9.2.

 __ `Post-processing outputs`_